bestvibes/motion-planner/README.md

 This is a trajectory optimization library written in an easy-to-understand functional style.
 It treats the problem as a non-linear one and solves for the entire trajectory as one large optimization problem using [ipopt](https://github.com/coin-or/Ipopt) instead of solving it iteratively per time point.

 It is written in a purely function style.
 The Jacobian and gradients are calculated manually using numerical computing methods and are hand-tuned for performance.
+The Hessian is approximated by ipopt.
 The only dependencies are [ipopt](https://github.com/coin-or/Ipopt) and [Rangev3](https://github.com/ericniebler/range-v3) (which is used very sparingly since it didn't turn out to be very performant, at least when this was written.)

 The example is located [here](src/trajectoryOptimizationMain.cpp).
-It optimized a 3-D trajectory, starting from (0,0,0) and ending at (50,40,30), while hitting (-10, 20, 30) along the way.
+It optimized a 3-D trajectory, starting from (0,0,0) and ending at (50,40,30), while hitting (-10, 20, 30) along the way, using simple block dynamics.
 Here are what the results look like:
 ![Output for the kinematics](graph.png "Output for the kinematics")
 ![Visualization of the trajectory](trajectory.png "Visualization of the trajectory")